 "The introduction to the new book is particularly important for the child who does not have good control of language (for whatever reason) " (Clay, 2016).

-A strong book orientation before reading is best practice for any group of readers.
-It is critical for Spanish Second Language Learners who may not be familiar with key vocabulary and structures.
-Through the book orientation, we can assess the students' knowledge of these items as well as teaching and rehearsing if needed.
+A strong book orientation before reading is best practice for all readers and critical for Spanish Second Language Learners who may not be familiar with essential vocabulary and structures.
+We can assess students' knowledge of these items through the book introduction and teach and rehearse them if needed.
 As Clay states,

-Following is a sampling of the nine teaching strategies I used during the book orientation for La Señora Lávalo Todo y la Gran Feria en la Granja.
+Following is a sampling of the nine teaching strategies I used during the book orientation for La señora Lávalo Todo y la gran feria en la granja.

-1. Maintaining a Conversational Tone: The book orientation should feel like a natural conversation (Clay, p.
+1. Maintain a Conversational Tone: The book orientation should feel like a natural conversation (Clay, p.
 115 ), with the children contributing as much as the teacher.
 To encourage this, start with an open-ended invitation to talk.
 If it's your goal for the conversation to be in Spanish, casually echo any child's English contribution with the Spanish equivalent.
 This validates his contribution, allows him to hear the Spanish, and promotes the feel of natural conversation.

 Maestra (Teacher): ¿Quién cuenta lo que estará pasando aquí?